Alcohol and cardiovascular disease: Alcohol intake and cardiovascular disease

 Some early reviews showed that light alcohol consumption may have a protective effect on cardiovascular health.
 For instance, a meta-analysis from 2010 found that patients with cardiovascular disease who were light to moderate alcohol consumers, were less likely to suffer from cardiovascular and all-cause mortality.
 However, the researchers warned against encouraging cardiovascular patients who do not regularly consume alcohol to start drinking due to lack of controlled intervention studies and evidence.

 Several possible mechanisms have been suggested for the cardioprotective effect of alcohol.
 These include glucose control, lipid metabolism, and metabolism as a whole.
 However, another possible explanation is that the cardioprotective effect is only a confounding research result.
 A logical possibility is that some of the alcohol abstainers in research studies previously drank excessively and had undermined their health.
-After they quit they were categorized as non-drinkers, which in turn lead to more sick people in the non-drinkers category.
+After they quit they were categorized as non-drinkers, which in turn led to more sick people in the non-drinkers category.
 To test this hypothesis, a 2019 meta analysis has recategorized people accordingly.
 As a result, no benefit was found for alcohol consumption of any dosage, moreover, alcohol was detrimental to health even at low doses.

-The American Heart Association states that drinking too much alcohol increases health risks including cardiovasular disease precursors such as obesity, high blood pressure, high triglycerides and also heart attacks and strokes.
+The American Heart Association states that drinking too much alcohol increases health risks including cardiovascular disease precursors such as obesity, high blood pressure, high triglycerides and also heart attacks and strokes.
 They warn that "We’ve all seen the headlines about studies associating light or moderate drinking with health benefits and reduced mortality.
 Some researchers have suggested there are health benefits from wine, especially red wine, and that a glass a day can be good for the heart.
 But there’s more to the story.
-No research has proved a cause-and-effect link between drinking alcohol and better heart health.."
+No research has proved a cause-and-effect link between drinking alcohol and better heart health."

+The World Heart Federation (2022) recommends against any alcohol intake for optimal heart health.

+It has also been pointed out that the studies suggesting a positive link between red wine consumption and heart health had flawed methodology in the form of comparing two sets of people which were not actually appropriately paired.

 Alcohol reduction

 It is well known that alcohol consumption increases the risk of hypertension.
-Hence, many clinical trials examined the effect of reduction in alcohol consumption on blood pressure.
-Systematic review and meta-analysis have shown that effect of alcohol reduction on blood pressure is dose dependent.
+Hence, many clinical trials have examined the effect of reduction in alcohol consumption on blood pressure.
+Systematic review and meta-analysis have shown that the effect of alcohol reduction on blood pressure is dose dependent.